Skip to main content

 The Interest Rate Matters Too

 Again, I want to stress that there are no guarantees that markets will return more than 3% in the long term.
-I also want to point out that there’s a reason the saying of “no one has ever regretted paying off their mortgage” resonates so well to us.
+I also want to point out that there’s a reason the saying of “no one has ever regretted paying off their mortgage” resonates so well with us.
 However, those who can truly ride out the volatility and avoid behavioral investment mistakes (like selling when times are scary) have been rewarded through the years.

 Sometimes, you need to be realistic about what’s possible.
 It might not make sense (or be in your best interest) to pay off debt really quickly.
 In some cases, you might need to take 36 months instead of 12 to pay off debt.
 You may even want to keep paying the minimum for 30 years, in the case of a mortgage.